Former NBA star Shawn Kemp arrested in drive-by shooting

 TACOMA, Wash.
-(AP) — Former NBA star Shawn Kemp was arrested in connection with a drive-by shooting in Tacoma, Washington, and was set to appear in court Thursday.
+(AP) — Former NBA star Shawn Kemp was arrested in connection with a drive-by shooting in Tacoma, Washington.
+No one was injured.

 PreviousNext